Bios for authors Clark Hays and Kathleen McFall

 - Kathleen is not a fan, in fact she is an anti-fan, of intermissions and the muppets.

 - Clark accidentally shot himself on the day of his high school prom in Whitehall, Montana, bleeding through his sky-blue rented tuxedo.
 Despite this, he is in fact an excellent marksman and a staunch supporter of gun safety.

-- Kathleen had a Near Death Experience after being thrown through the windshield of a Chevy van.
+- Kathleen had a Near Death Experience after being thrown through the windshield of a Chevy van in Reading, Pennsylvania.
 That is probably why she's experimented throughout her life with mind-altering substances (trying to get back there) and is obsessed with the mystery of human conciousness.